-- Avoid Restrictive Clothing: This acts like a tourniquet, obstructing the flow of blood back to the heart.
-Fluid then leaks out of the circulation into the surrounding tissues.
+- Avoid Restrictive Clothing: This acts as a tourniquet, obstructing the flow of blood back to the heart.
+The fluid then leaks out of the circulation into the surrounding tissues.

 - Avoid Prolonged Standing: Especially standing still as this only allows blood to pool in your lower extremities.
 By moving around your muscles contract and along with the valves in your veins will promote the return of blood to your heart to be perfused through your kidneys and removed.

 - Price: $54.00Was: $57.95

 - OCCObaby Pregnancy Pillow Wedge | Memory Foam Maternity Pillow for Body, Belly, Knees and Back SupportPrice: $22.80Was: $29.80